ZX1209/CloudStudio/Notes/vscode.md

             "text": "python $(wslpath '${file}')\n"
         }
     },
+## task can also do that
+see vscode-tasks.md

 # short cut
 ctrl+t go to symbol in workspace which is title or variable or function?